 12. They appear calm and relaxed

-There are many reasons why a dog may not become relaxed or calm.
+There are many reasons why a dog may not be relaxed or calm.
 However, if they are relaxed, they are likely content and don’t have much to worry about.

 13. Floppy Ears

-Dogs can communicate a lot through their facial expressions, which usually involves their ears.
-Whenever they are scared, their ears tend to become sleeked back.
+Dogs can communicate a lot through their facial expressions, which usually involve their ears.
+Whenever they are scared, their ears tend to pull back.

-When they are angry, they will have stiff ears, though they may be straight up or sleeked back.
-Floppy ears are not stiff or rigid, making them an indicator of contentedness.
+When they are angry, they will have stiff ears, though they may be straight up or flattened against their skull.
+Soft, floppy ears, which are not stiff or rigid, is an indicator of contentedness.

 14. Soft Eyes

 Some dogs “smile,” while others don’t.
 Usually, it depends mostly on the breed.
-Either way, all dogs will have a relaxed mouth when they are happy.
+Either way, all dogs will have a lax mouth when they are happy.

 16. Lots of Sleep

 Relaxed dogs sleep.
-If your dog is relaxed, it means they aren’t stressed.
+If your dog is sleeping, it means they aren’t stressed.
 Typically, this signifies that they are happy and aren’t worried about much going on in their lives.